scottgoering/HeaterMeter-wiki/HeaterMeter-4.0-Assembly.md

 [![Image](https://lh4.googleusercontent.com/-CdiY1y110cw/UDlM4O8iaqI/AAAAAAAAAyI/nK-JFdhkzoc/s640/IMG_1053.JPG)](https://picasaweb.google.com/lh/photo/mYz1gXbgZ6SPif7AClZcfNMTjNZETYmyPJy0liipFm0?feat=embedwebsite "PHOTO42")

 Install the electrolytic capacitors (the "cans").
 The capacitor is marked with a white line on its negative side and the PCB is marked with a teeny plus sign on the positive side.
 You want the white line on the capacitor to be opposite the hole marked with a plus sign on the PCB.
 If that's too confusing, the white line on all the capacitors should be closest to you when installed.
-Also install the 16MHz resonator (the larger yellow blob) in the unlabeled oval closest to you by the DIP socket.
+Also install the 16MHz resonator (the larger yellow blob) in the unlabeled oval closest to you by the DIP socket, the orientation does not matter.

 [![Image](https://lh3.googleusercontent.com/-TcDFsuAvQRM/UDlM499CiaI/AAAAAAAAAyQ/aptmq7UZWjE/s640/IMG_1055.JPG)](https://picasaweb.google.com/lh/photo/QnSvdU9A24hLZHhw9aBuBNMTjNZETYmyPJy0liipFm0?feat=embedwebsite "PHOTO43")